journey-of-engineer/programming-foundation/README.md

 # programming-foundation

 Gain the core knowledge to begin programming in any language.
-In this course will use Python to explore the core concepts and structure of programming languages and helps you grasp what’s going on under the hood.
+In this repo, will use Python to explore the core concepts and structure of programming languages and helps you grasp what’s going on under the hood.

 ### Learning objectives